 Select Insert row above to add a new standard row to the rundown.
 The row will be inserted above the row that your selected cell is in.

-Depending on your rundown configuation, you may also see options for adding header rows such as an Act row or a Slug row.
+Depending on your rundown configuration, you may also see options for adding header rows such as an Act row or a Slug row.

 Note that you can also access the Insert row actions from the context menu.
 To bring up the context menu, right click on any cell.